 Set in the 80s, Brisbane, Australia, the crime rate is at an all-time high.
 Gangs are roaming the streets, and the body count is rising.
 One cop is willing to take all the villains on.
 His name is Lieutenant Jangles.
 Lieutenant Jangles (Matt Dickie) and Dickens (Andrew Dickens) are partners.
 While having a urine contest (yes, a urine contest) they are interrupted and called to a shootout.
 During this shootout, they are surrounded by gangs who are armed with machine guns and unfortunately Dickins gets shot in the groin and dies.
 Lieutenant Jangles is now seeking revenge.
 Soon after this incident, he discovers there is a mysterious crime boss in town pulling all the strings.
 Can Lieutenant Jangles stop this new villain and get revenge for the death of his best mate and partner?

 In case you are not aware by now, Lieutenant Jangles is, in fact, a comedy movie.
 I would go so far as to say that this is more of a spoof movie than a straight-out comedy.
 This film is loaded with one-liners and crude jokes, but there is more to it.
-The film adds in elements that pay respects to other well know films, not just from the 80s.
+The film adds elements that pay respect to other well know films, not just from the 80s.
 The type of humour we see here is comparable to Danger 5 (TV Show), Kung Fury, or even better, Team America.
-The humour at most times will shock audiences and may even offend, going a little too far for some, and involves nudity and extreme language.
+The humour at most times will shock audiences and may even offend, going a little too far for some, and involving nudity and extreme language.
 But in the end, this film does not hold back when it comes to its humour, and it is evident the cast had a blast.
 I found myself laughing at the smallest jokes as they always surprised me.